eProsima/vulcanexus/docs/rst/tutorials/vulcanai/turtlesim/turtlesim_main/turtlesim_main.rst

     :language: python
     :lines: 75-77

-Next, we will use the ``VulcanConsole`` as main interface for the user to interact with the agent.
+Next, we will use the ``VulcanConsole`` as the main interface for the user to interact with the agent.
 This object already includes all classes and logic necessary to create and manage agents, tools and user contexts.
 We only need to specify the name of the module where the tools will be installed after building the package, and add the user context to the console manager.